Have you heard of the “Power of Three” and Problem-Based Learning? Read what we have to offer you.

 Ultimately, it’s up to you and your business mentor/coach to decide what arrangement works for you both.

 I took part in a one-week Business start-up program The Tutor for the week was Thomas Cullen of Sherpha.
 As an instructor he was outstanding.
 His teaching skills were exceptional.
 He effortlessly set up a very good rapport with the great variety of people on the course.
 Thomas was engaging, direct, on top of his brief ( rarely if ever needing to consult notes) his PowerPoint presentations were always just that; on point and powerful.

 Thomas had all those participating in the class arguing, discussing, talking points of view, imagining situations, and at all times commenting and tangling with the brief whatever that was on the day.
 If the sun was to set on all his skills tomorrow the one that stood out was his honesty.

 Incredible success and abject failure were either side of the coin of that experience.
 He never shirked from putting himself on the mountain top to laud his success; equally, Thomas told the story of his failures with candor.

 His confidence was unbounded and his belief in what he was doing absolutely.
 Thomas’s experience of the business world and his legal background packs an enormous punch when they combine in what is his obvious calling mentoring those who are trying to get going in business.

-Return expected and why?
+Firstly, return expected and why?

-Resources required to win?
+Secondly, what resources required to win?